Q. Does Health Services provide medical excuses?

 Q. What do I do if I’m sick after Health Services has closed?

 A. There is always a provider on call for medical advice after the office has closed.
 The on-call provider can be accessed by calling Campus Safety at 518-580-5566.
-The Campus Safety dispatcher will then call the nurse practitioner who will call the student back, it is not necessary to disclose your name or the nature of the call to Campus Safety.
+The Campus Safety dispatcher will then call the provider who will call the student back.
+It is not necessary to disclose your name or the nature of the call to Campus Safety.
 Wilton Medical Arts Urgent Care Center is approximately 3 miles from campus and the Saratoga Hospital Emergency Room is approximately 1 mile from campus.
 Please view the websites for each to help you decide whether to go to the ER or Urgent Care.

 Q. Do antibiotics interfere with my birth control?